State visit by Emmanuel Macron to the United Kingdom

-The 2025 Emmanuel Macron United Kingdom visit, from 8 to 10 July 2025, was the first state visit by a French president since 2008, and the first by a European Union political leader since Brexit.
-President Emmanuel Macron and his wife Brigitte Macron were welcomed by King Charles III and Queen Camilla on 8 July at Windsor Castle on the first day of a three-day visit.
+French President Emmanuel Macron and his wife, Brigitte, visited the United Kingdom from 8 to 10 July 2025.
+They were welcomed by King Charles III and Queen Camilla at Windsor Castle.
+This was the first state visit to the UK by a French president since 2008 and the first by a European Union leader since Brexit.

-During the visit, the President met Prime Minister Keir Starmer and opposition party leaders, addressed the UK parliament and also attended the 37th UK-France Summit.
+During the visit, Macron met UK Prime Minister Keir Starmer and opposition party leaders, addressed the UK parliament and also attended the 37th UK-France Summit.

 Background

 In September 2023, King Charles III and Queen Camilla had paid a state visit to France, which was described as a diplomatic success in helping to rebuild relations after Brexit.

 Macron's visit to UK was seen as a further effort by the UK Labour government to reinforce links with a European ally, against a background of uncertainty about negotiations over Ukraine and the threat of tariffs from the United States, as well as joint efforts to stop illegal migrants from crossing the Channel in small boats.
 Starmer's office said the visit would showcase "the breadth of the existing relationship" between Britain and France, while Macron hailed an "important moment for our two nations" on X.